Indicate the level of difficulty of a partition

 Difficulty-rating systems are used predominantly by school systems and publishers.
 Schools use them because rules which put things into neat categories make 'education management' easier; publishers use them as a marketing tool to target customers who fall into those categories.
 My company avoids prescriptive systems, but summarises each work descriptively in the comments section on the item detail page for each edition.
 In the commercial world, people are hesitant to shell out $25 or $35 for an edition if they're unsure they'll be able to play it, so this makes a good deal of sense.
 But scores on musescore.com are FREE.
 People can download and try out anything that looks interesting, and they can even listen to a playback first.

-In reply to by Recorder485
+In reply to I'm sure you are correct and by Recorder485

 In my first post I was talking about a rating system, but in the last one I was talking about objective statistics, not a subjective rating.
 The idea is that statistics (unlike a rating system) do not attempt to make any decision on behalf of the musician about whether a particular piece is playable, but they can be used to inform the musician in making that decision themself.